zeguilherme1/zeguilherme1/README.md

 ###

+<p align="left">- I'm into cybersecurity world and like to play CTF's, especially solving web security challenges!  💾<br><br>
+- Like to solve competitive programming exercises at Codeforces 🧮<br><br>
+- Currently doing a Undergraduate Research, contributing to the development of PyMR, a Python framework used for Nuclear Magnetic Resonance (RMN) analysis. 🧮<br><br>
-<p align="left">- I'm into cybersecurity world and like to play CTF's, especially solving web security challenges!  💾<br><br>- Like to solve competitive programming exercises at Codeforces 🧮<br><br>- Appreciate Open Source software, currently member of GELOS (Libre and Open Source Extension Group) at my university. 💻<br><br>- I enjoy 90's movies with technology aesthetics (Matrix, Ghost in The Shell, Hackers (1995)), Music (many genres but especially Nu Metal), love study math/computer science and hangout with my friends! 🎃</p>
+- Appreciate Open Source software, currently member of GELOS (Libre and Open Source Extension Group) at my university. 💻<br><br>
+- I enjoy 90's movies with technology aesthetics (Matrix, Ghost in The Shell, Hackers (1995)), Music (many genres but especially Nu Metal), love study math/computer science and hangout with my friends! 🎃</p>

 ###